twood02/webtemplate/wiki/goroutine_study/goroutine.md

  GC has its own set of Goroutines.
 When GC is running, some scheduling decisions will be made.

  ### System calls
- System calls which will cause Goroutines to block on threads will make schedular to make scheduling decisions.
+ System calls that will cause Goroutines to block on threads can make scheduler to make scheduling decisions.
 Scheduler will context-switch the blocked Goroutine off the thread and context-switch a new runnable Goroutine on the same thread.
-However, sometimes, a new thread needs to be created to run Goroutines in a queue, this situation will be explained in the following.
+However, sometimes, a new thread needs to be created to run Goroutines of the queue, this situation will be explained in the following part.

  ### Synchronization and Orchestration
- This involves in atomic, mutex, or channel operation call, which will cause the Goroutine to block.
+ This involves atomic, mutex, or channel operation calls, which will cause the Goroutine to block.
 When this happens, the scheduler will context-switch a new Goroutine to run.
+When the blocked Goroutine can be runnable again, it will be re-queued and waiting to be executed.